 Madaras earned a master's degree from the University of Arizona in 1977.
 Before opening her art gallery, she operated a high-profile sports marketing company in Tucson, promoting major sporting events including LPGA and PGA golf tournaments.
 A month-long painting trip to Greece in 1993 changed her life, prompting her to sell her marketing company and devote her career to painting.

 This presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.

 It also means that buyers can trust that they are buying from a legitimate business.
 Art sellers that conduct fraudulent activity or that receive numerous complaints from buyers will have this badge revoked.
 If you would like to file a complaint about this seller, please do so here.

 This website provides a secure checkout with SSL encryption.

 This is only visible to you because you are logged in and are authorized to manage this website.
 This message is not visible to other website visitors.

 Below, select which favorite lists you would like to save this product into.

-Get the inside story behind Diana's paintings AND access to Special Offers when you join!
+Get the inside story behind Diana's paintings AND access to special offers when you join!

-Don't worry...we don't share this information with anyone!
+We don't share your information with anyone!